-All texts for this course are available on the course page or in the library.
+All texts for this course are available on the course page and/or in the library.

 Bourdieu, Pierre 1986 “The Forms of Capital.”

-Deng, Yanhua, and Kevin J. O'Brien.
+Deng, Yanhua, and K. O'Brien.
 2013.
 "Relational Repression in China: Using Social Ties to Demobilize Protesters."
 China Quarterly

 Fong, Vanessa L. 2002.
 China's One-Child Policy and the Empowerment of Urban Daughters.
 American Anthropologist

 Gold, Thomas, et al (eds).
 2002.
 Social Connections in China: Institutions, Culture and the Changing Nature of Guanxi.

 Goodman, Bryna.
 1995.
 Native Place, City, and Nation: Regional Networks and Identities in Shanghai, 1853-1937.